Prayforhanluo/HiCHap_master/README.md

 19 | Candidate mate Length
 20 | Candidate mate AS score
 21 | Candidate mate Fragment Middle point
-22 | Candidate mate SNP Matching num (Non-haplotype results in 0) 23 | Candidate Index for which mate.
+22 | Candidate mate SNP Matching num (traditional Hi-C results in 0) 23 | Candidate Index for which mate.

-For haplotype-resolved Hi-C pipeline.the results files of haplotype interactions have the target like "M_M", "P_P", "M_P", "P_M", "Bi_Allelic".The "M_M" represent the maternal-maternal interactions.
-The "M_P" represent the maternal-paternal interactions.
-"Bi_Allelic" represent can't assign to parent.
+For Hi-C haplotype pipeline, the output files of haplotype interactions have the targets like "M_M", "P_P", "M_P", "P_M", "Bi_Allelic".
+The "M_M" represents the maternal-maternal interactions.
+The "M_P" represents the maternal-paternal interactions.
+"Bi_Allelic" represents no allelic assignment.
 The files have 5 columns.
-The decription of each column is :
+The description of each column is:

------ | Haplotype Hi-C interactions
+----- | Haplotype-resolved Hi-C interactions
 ------| --------------------------
 column|description
 1 | chromosome ID for interaction loci 1